-Meanwhile, an Annual Plan information document for the community is being developed and a decision about consultation was made on 30 January.
-The document will be available online and the public will be informed of its availability.
+Meanwhile, an Annual Plan information document for the community is being developed and a decision about consultation will occur on 30 January.
+The document will be at the Council site at the Southern Field Days at Waimumu in February, online and the public will be informed about its availability.